vbearn/YourCarBud/README.md

 | Promote ContactDetails step to Success                      | `/api/orders/{orderId} /steps/contactDetails/status` | PUT  | `{ "status": "Success", "Email":"sampleEmail@doamin.com" }` |
 | Abandon ContactDetails step and mark the Status as Fail     | `/api/orders/{orderId} /steps/contactDetails/status` | PUT  | `{ "status": "Fail", "message": "Reason for failure" }`     |

-### Step 3.
+### 2.3.
 Update the Status of ProcessPayment and ProcessDeliveryAppointment steps

 After that, both remaining Order Steps (ProcessPayment and ProcessDeliveryAppointment) should be promoted to Success.
 Their status can be promoted simultaneously, regardless of the other one's state.
 When both of these steps have gone through the Pending -> Start -> Success/Fail journey, the Order will proceed to the final step.